 For large volumes of transactions, it will be interesting to negotiate a discount but also to contact your bank to consider a potentially more economical solution.

 - 4% tax on each transaction plus 0.25¢ for European cards

 - 9% tax on each transaction plus 0.25¢ for non-European cards

-Between the ease of use, the speed of transaction, security, aesthetics of the interface, and many others, the criteria can vary.
+The criteria can vary between the ease of use, the speed of transaction, security, aesthetics of the interface, and many others.
 The answer can vary from one store to another, depending on the terms of the relevant market and targets.